Tax Strategy for the year ending 31 March 2022

 Governance and approach to risk management

 Our tax strategy is governed by the Audit Committee on behalf of the Council, which has ultimate responsibility for the Charity’s tax affairs.
-Day-to-day responsibility for implementing the strategy rests with our Finance Regulatory and Taxes Manager, who reports to the Chief Financial Officer.
-The Chief Financial Officer reports regularly to the Audit Committee on key aspects of compliance and on an ad hoc basis if the need arises.
-To meet our compliance obligations, the Finance Regulatory and Taxes Manager is supported by two in-house tax and accounting professionals.
+Day-to-day responsibility for implementing the strategy rests with our Finance Regulatory and Taxes Specialist, who reports to the Finance Director.
+The Finance Director reports regularly to the Audit Committee on key aspects of compliance and on an ad hoc basis if the need arises.
+To meet our compliance obligations, the Finance Regulatory and Taxes Specialist is supported by two in-house tax and accounting professionals.

 CRUK actively seeks to identify, evaluate and manage all tax risks; controls and processes have been implemented to ensure that the likelihood of risks materialising and their impact are minimised.
 When there is significant uncertainty or in particularly complex cases, external advice may be sought.
 CRUK plays an active role in contributing to the UK charity tax policy-making process, including through participation in the Charity Tax Group (CTG), and uses the resources available from the CTG to aid decision making.

 CRUK will seek to utilise only the reliefs and incentives that are available to us in accordance with our charitable and trading activities, and any resulting savings are reinvested in CRUK’s core activities in furtherance of its charitable purposes.
 CRUK does not engage in aggressive tax planning.
 We seek to identify, declare and pay on a timely basis all amounts properly owing to HMRC.

 The level of risk CRUK is willing to accept in relation to UK taxation